NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 ## Business Problem

 Mechacar, a car manufacturer and distributor with more than 30 years of experience in the market.
 It has experienced a yearly 8%-10% decline in sales in the last three consecutive years.
 After conducting consumer surveys around the country, the most important characteristic that consumers evaluate when purchasing a vehicle is performance measured in miles per gallon (mpg).
+There are a few car manufacturers who advertise higher performing vehicles than Mechacar's.

 ## Purpose